-On a visit to London, U.K. last year, protestors denounced me as a “hate cleric” and numerous attempts were made to keep me from my speaking engagements.
+On a visit to London, U.K. in 2010, protestors denounced me as a “hate cleric” and numerous attempts were made to keep me from my speaking engagements.
 I learned that the protests were instigated by a group called OutRage!
-Based on what I have learned, this group has been accused of anti-Semitism and has a history of aggressively attacking religious leaders including the Archbishop of Canterbury (see: http://en.wikipedia.org/wiki/OutRage! and http://rosecottage.me.uk/OutRage-archives/carey98.htm ).
+Based on what I have learned, this group has been accused of anti-Semitism and has a history of aggressively attacking religious leaders including the Archbishop of Canterbury (see:http://en.wikipedia.org/wiki/OutRage! and http://rosecottage.me.uk/OutRage-archives/carey98.htm ).
 The group spent a great deal of time pouring over many years of my audio lectures and carefully selecting quotes that misrepresent me as homophobic and intolerant of Christians and Jews.

 I have never been the target of protests and this attack left me unsure about how to deal with the situation.
 As I deliberated the controversy spread to Sweden and now to Toronto.
 I realize now that I should have confronted my detractors immediately.
 I want to take this opportunity today to tell you exactly who I am.